Use the Product Advertising API Scratchpad tool to troubleshoot your requests.

-To do this, simply open a browser window and submit a REST request.
+To do this, open a browser window and submit a REST request.
 This will confirm that the service is available and responding to requests.
-Normally Product Advertising API is available 24 hours per day, 7 days per week.
+Normally, Product Advertising API is available 24 hours a day, 7 days a week.

 Check that you are specifying inclusive response groups.

 You may not receive the expected information in your Product Advertising API response if you have specified a response group(s) that does not return the data you want.

 Check the structure of your request.

 Each Product Advertising API operation has a reference page.
 Double check that you are using parameters correctly.
 Try the request on one of the other locales.
 If SOAP is not working, try your request with REST through your browser.
 That will help you determine if the problem lies with your code, your SOAP client, or with Product Advertising API.

 Try your request with multiple ASINs or keyword/title search strings.

 The Amazon catalog is extremely large and sometimes individual products have irregular data results.

 Check how quickly your application is submitting requests.

 If your application is submitting requests faster than once per second per IP address, you may receive error messages from Product Advertising API until you decrease your rate of requests.